7 Natural Drinks to Balance Hormones [Recipes Included]

 Use matcha latte as a substitute for your coffee, 1-2 times a day.
 For additional benefits, you could also add matcha powder into your yogurt, smoothies, oatmeal, cereal, and even granola bars.

-#5.
-Infused Water
+5. Infused Water

-Then, consider infused water as a tastier and healthy option.
+Do you struggle with drinking enough water?
+Consider infused water as a tastier and healthy option.

 What Does it Help With

+Infused water, also known as detox water or fruit-flavored water, is any combination of fruits, vegetables, and herbs with cold water.
 Water on its own flushes out your toxins and keeps your cells running at normal levels.
 Paired with different healthy fruits and veggies, infused water offers an abundance of health benefits such as appetite control, blood sugar regulation, cardiovascular health, and overall immune defense.

 How to Make it